Results and Next Steps

 What is a colonoscopy?

-A colonoscopy test allows the doctor to look at the inner lining of your rectum and colon (bowel) using a thin, flexible tube with a small video camera on the end of it.
-This test takes about 30 to 40 minutes.
+A colonoscopy allows the doctor to look at the inner lining of your rectum and colon (bowel) using a thin, flexible tube with a small video camera on the end of it.
+The test takes about 30 to 40 minutes.
 You can get medicine to make you comfortable during the colonoscopy.

 Why is a follow-up colonoscopy recommended?

-A colonoscopy test can help find the cause of blood in your stool.
+A colonoscopy can help find the cause of blood in your stool.
 Having a follow-up colonoscopy can prevent colorectal cancer by helping your healthcare provider find and remove polyps (small abnormal growths) before they turn into cancer.
 When colorectal cancer is found early, it can be more successfully treated.
 About 90% of cases are successfully treated if found early².

 1. Colorectal Cancer Screening Clinical Practice Guideline.
 Toward Optimized Practice.
 November 2013.